dret/lectures/gpi-2018/README.md

 # API Academy at GPI

-Slides for an API Academy bootcamp at GPI in Trento, Italy.
+Slides for an API Academy workshop at GPI in Trento, Italy.

 ## License